-Next thing we gaped around like Jimmie Angel must have after he crashed on a table mountain into Venezuelan jungle.
-Eyes shooted up.
-Dark holes in rock seemed to peer down.
-Vines' restless tentacles grabbled beneath into the abyss.
-Daunting as it all was, the roof sheltered from the rainforest madness.
+Next thing we gaped around, like pilot Jimmie Angel once after he crashed on top of a table mountain into Venezuelan jungle.
+Our eyes shot up.
+From dark holes in the limestone rock we felt something peer down.
+Meanwhile vines' restless tentacles grabbled beneath for us in the abyss.
+Daunting as it all was, the roof sheltered from the constantly pouring rainforest madness.
 Backpacks opened.
 We got more relaxed.
-And then... as our hearts skipped a beat.. there was IT..
+And then... did we know.. as our hearts skipped a beat: there it was.

 Had we been warned.
-Tiny hairs in our ears still trembled from the whispers from a mysterious stranger who lived to tell the tale of the encounter, in a dark bar where we gained the dirtbag's trust.
-We flashbacked to the scarred adventurer's cold sweat, caught off guard, diminuendo muttering the Modave thing...
-Glucose Pour le Moineau.. suddenly realizing the indiscretion of such extraversion, closing shut.
+Tiny hairs in our ears trembled revoking the whispering, recalling to mind the mysterious stranger who lived to tell the tale.
+For a moment we were back in the dark bar where we gained the dirtbag's trust.
+We recounted the scarred adventurer's cold sweat as he opened up and eventually, caught off guard, diminuendo muttered the Modave thing...
+Glucose Pour le Moineau.. 'till all of a sudden he realized the indiscretion of such extraversion and he closed shut.

-What should I disclose to warn you for the terror?..
-Don't be at ease, don't be fooled.
-The thing is NOT named after –nor located within– the peaceful village of Modave nearby.
-Following etymological speculation does more right to the dreadful fate that awaits those who bump into this manufacture of dark forces (with a little help from Merriam Webster dictionary):
+Adventurers.
+Don't be at ease, let yourself not be fooled.
+The thing, last located in Marchin, is NOT named after the peaceful village of Modave nearby.
+No. The following etymological speculation does more right to the dreadful fate that awaits those who bump into this manufacture of pitch black night forces (with a little help from Merriam Webster dictionary):

 MONSTER (English, Swedish, Dutch, German, Danish, Norwegian), MONSTRE (French, Catalan), MONSTRUM (latin), MONSTRO (Galician, Portuguese), MONSTRUO (Spanish), MOSTRO (Italian), монстр (Russian), MONSTRU (Romanian) a thing that seems to live, of strange or terrifying shape, of unnatural or extreme ugliness, deformity, wickedness, or cruelty